1. What are widgets?

 - Settings: You have tremendous flexibility in configuring what data will be displayed by your widget.

-- Selected Boards this option becomes available for some of the analytics widgets and allows you to change the board for which you track metrics, using a widget.
+- Boards: this option becomes available for some of the analytics widgets and allows you to change the board for which you track metrics, using a widget.

-- Export: export the widget data in an Excel spreadsheet.
+- Export: export the widget data to a spreadsheet file.

 - Remove: remove the widget from your custom dashboard.